olitomlinson/tenant-aware-dapr-pluggable-state-store/README.md

-A limited, proof of concept, demonstrating a customised Dapr pluggable state store, written in c# aspet .net 6.0, backed by PostgreSQL.
+A limited capability, proof of concept, demonstrating a pluggable Dapr state store component, written in c# aspet .net 6.0, backed by PostgreSQL.

 Customised to support tenant-aware behaviours, such as 'Schema-per-Tenant' and 'Table-per-Tenant''